 I have had a very long journey, but with strength, perseverance, expertise and the knowledge of those around me, plus amazing family support I have been able to enjoy life and participate in many activities.
 With continued technological advances I hope to be able to see for the remaining years of my life.

 Living with Glaucoma has made me strong and independent.
 There are difficult times but life is what you make of it and for me that is to take control of “My Glaucoma”, to deal with it when and if it misbehaves.
 I trust my story brings hope to others.

 “Our baby, Sian, was born with congenital glaucoma.
 We have two other children and a large family – help families like ours to ‘Have the Conversation’.” - Megan and Frank

 Frank heard about Glaucoma Australia and he contacted us to learn all he could about glaucoma, including if other members of his family were at risk of developing the disease.

 Glaucoma Australia provided information and sent resources to help Megan and Frank ‘Have the Conversation’.
-They have two other children and a large extended family so they decided to host a B.I.G Breakfast (link to BIG Breakfast Campaign) at home as the best way to tell their relatives about glaucoma and the need for regular optic nerve checks.
+They have two other children and a large extended family so they decided to host a B.I.G Breakfast at home as the best way to tell their relatives about glaucoma and the need for regular optic nerve checks.